CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 ## `ValueRange`

-Represent the data within the range of the spreadsheet, the data we are reading.
+Represent the data within the range of the spreadsheet, the data I'm reading.

 Its JSON representation is: